-John Robert Ing was born in Long Crendon in Autumn 1917, where he lived with his family until his marriage.
-He excelled in all forms of sport, at school and captained the school for two seasons when playing in the Anthony-Birrell Cup competition.
+John Robert Ing was born in Long Crendon in Autumn 1917 to parent John R and Dorothy Ing (nee Warner), where he lived with his family until his marriage.
+He excelled in all forms of sport at school and captained the school for two seasons when playing in the Anthony-Birrell Cup competition.
 Prior to the war he was an employee of Major Dyer of Lord Williams’s School, Thame.

-He is buried in Brouay Cemetery, (between Bayeux and Caen) in France and is remembered in Thame on the War Memorial and on St Mary’s Church Memorial Board.
-He is also remembered on Long Crendon War Memorial.
+538804 John Robert Ing, Oxford & Bucks Light Infantry, is buried in Brouay Cemetery, Calvados, France.
+He is remembered in Thame on the war memorial and on St Mary’s church memorial board.
+He is also remembered on Long Crendon war memorial.